flatironinstitute/sciware/23_CommandLine/main.md

 ## Configuring your prompt 🎨

 - prompt can show information about your environment
+- directly (text output) or even with styling!

 ### ⚠️ Warning ⚠️

 - Customizing your prompt can have hidden costs.
 Avoid anything that hides expensive operations behind a "simple" interface (e.g., 🌈 ls aliases).
+- Remember, this code is executed every time you enter a command!
+  - (So maybe don't have it use `ping` to check whether a remote server is still up)
+- BUT custom styling can be informative (so you can work more efficiently) and fun (so you enjoy what you're doing more)!

 ### Prompt design